ProfessionalCSharp/MoreSamples/README.md

 # More Samples

 This repository contains additional code samples for the book Professional C# 6.
+Currently you'll find samples in these categories:

+* .NET Core
+* Universal Windows Platform (UWP)
+* WPF

 Enjoy!

 ## .NET Core